How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 Reduce render-blocking resources

 Reducing render blocking resources is quite tricky in itself, as it involves various optimization techniques.
-Usually, CSS and JS are the files that are render blocking resources.
+Usually, CSS and JSJS JavaScript, abbreviated as "JS," is a programming language used to create interactivity on websites.
+It allows you to add elements like animations, dynamic forms, and real-time updates without needing to reload the page.
+JavaScript, like CSS, can be inserted directly into the HTML code or can be added as external .js files referenced by the HTML code. files are the resources blocking the rendering.
 And CSS and JS files come from four different sources: WordPress, the theme, plugins and third-party services.

 First, we invite you to read this article about how to optimize the third-party (or external) resources.
 As for WordPress, the theme and the plugins, there are a number of techniques: